The PhD examination process includes the following main stages:

-The examiners send the reports directly to the Doctoral Office.
-From there, they are forwarded to the Convener of Examiners.
+The examiners send the reports directly to firstname.lastname@example.org.
+From there, they are uploaded to eVision, and become available to the Convener of Examiners.
 The examiners normally retain their copies of the thesis, unless they have marked comments on it that the candidate will need to see.
-In this case the thesis should be returned to the Doctoral Office.
+In this case the thesis should be returned to the Student Administrators - doctoral.

 Oral examinations are now a compulsory part of the examination process for Doctor of Philosophy (PhD) candidates whose thesis start date is January 2014 or later.

 (For PhD candidates whose thesis start date is prior to January 2014, and Masters upgrades: see further below)

 For the candidate, an oral provides the opportunity to: